michaelpelletiere/michaelpelletiere/README.md

 - 🌱 I’m currently learning AZ-900, SEC+, and PMP.
 - 💞️ I’m looking to collaborate on any tracking of projects or programs!
 - 📫 How to reach me michael.pelletiere@outlook.com or michael.t.pelletiere@gmail.com.
 You can also find out more about me at https://www.linkedin.com/in/michael-pelletiere.
 - ⚡ Fun fact: I love spending my time outdoors!
 Either snowboarding in the winter or trail running in the summer, no season can keep me out of the mountains!
+Also, love the Rubik's Cube and fun puzzles!

 <!---
 michaelpelletiere/michaelpelletiere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->